PDXChinese/pdxchinese.github.io/_pages/artexhibit.md

 ![]({{ site.url }}/assets/images/activities/artshow2021.jpg)
 ## :ticket: Free Admission :ticket:  :heavy_dollar_sign: Art Work For Sale :heavy_dollar_sign:

+### Background

+The Art Gallery Exhibit is part of our response to the recent rising anti-Asian hate sentiment.
+We organized the [March 21 statewide protest](https://youtu.be/J7a-K8JcJcg), which could be the largest one in the history of Chinese American community.
+However, we believe the most effective way to answer back to the hate crimes is through education.
+That is why [we initiated the restorative justice in Mr. Hutchens’ sentencing](https://pdxchinese.org/OCC_Statement_and_Response/).
+We are launching a [Pen Pal project](https://pdxchinese.org/penpal/) with a grant from Multnomah County to help addressing the racially motivated hatred through cross-cultural connections.
+This art exhibit will serve the same purpose – to shift people’s behavior by changing people’s mind.

 ### Meet With Artists

 May 20, 2021 12pm -1pm